BitModern/test-quality-doc/docs/Quick_Start.md

 The interface is divided into 5 main areas that are easily navigated to at any time with a single click.
 Meaning that each set of your test management tasks has a single pane for each.
 ## 5 task screens:
 ### [Overview](Overview.md)
-Your daily check-up.
 Edit and check your milestones, view your test run results, and monitor logged defects/bugs over time.

 <div class="img-with-text">
     <img src="\img\Screens\overview.png" alt="overview screen image" width="400"  class="center"/>